 Looking at my monthly overviews, March was actually the most ‘orange’ month, because I had many things to do.
 My agenda was overloaded both in weekends and in the evening during the week.
 Rehearsing and playing concerts were the main reasons.
-As I told you before, while playing music and especially a wind instrument, your heartbeat raises because of heavy breathing from time to time, which makes it a very energy-taking activity.
+As I told you before, playing music and especially a wind instrument, is a very energy-taking activity.
 Besides music, the biggest trigger of energy loss was socializing.
 Going out with friends for dinner or drinks is really fun but asks a lot of mental energy.
 This was also visible in April, when I went on vacation and which I even had to recover from afterwards!

 Stay in the green, manage your energy-use

+In May, being sick gave me another ‘orange’ week.
+The last weekend of May, I went hiking.
+This was a completely new experience for me.
+With 15 kilos in my backpack, I walked through the woods for 15kms.
+This was reflected in my graph since hiking asked physical AND mental energy.
 Back home, the last straight line to the finish of my internship and thesis started.
-As this is a quite stressful period, I wanted to anticipate on it by making a good planning of my ‘to do’s’ and making sure to strictly follow this time-scheme.
+As this is a quite stressful period, I wanted to anticipate on it by making sure to strictly follow my time-scheme.
 I also closely kept an eye on my monitoring results and decided to be disciplined in going to bed early.
 Thanks to the good nights, I recovered well and felt productive during the day.
-Conclusion: managing my energy-use and recovery resulted in a good mental balance, good productivity and a lot of ‘green’ days, even more than expected.